Oceania Cruises fleet

 Other advantages of Oceania include:

-- Many Oceania cruises include airfare in fare pricing.
+- Many Oceania cruises include airfare in pricing.

 - Pre-/postcruise Hotel Collection Packages include private group transfers.